 The external auditors PFK Littlejohn LLP are undertaking their audit at present.

 The period for the exercise of public rights this year has been set as; 14th June 2021 to 23rd July 2021.

 These are the official audit documents submitted;

-These files may not be suitable for users of assistive technology and are in the following formats: .png. .xlsx. .docx.
+These files may not be suitable for users of assistive technology and are in the following formats: .png. .pdf. .xlsx. .docx.
 Request an accessible format.